supercool/supercool.github.io/_posts/2015-06-05-making-craft-sing-with-varnish-and-nginx.markdown

 Thankfully André Elvan had already done a bunch of the work for me, so I just used [his config](https://gist.github.com/aelvan/eba03969f91c1bd51c40) as a starting point and then went about [adapting it](https://gist.github.com/joshangell/540eca3cb16590537f54).
 To begin with I didn’t set a default amount of time to cache things for (time to live or TTL) in Varnish instead relying on setting it as a header in the template.
 This did work but of course the browser also used that cache time so would require a force reload to clear, which is not ideal in the slightest.
 To solve this I set my headers from Craft to not cache anything and instead set a default in Varnish, initially to 3 hours to match my lowest Craft cache time.

-Craft has a handy `{% header %}` tag which you can use to set the headers of a given template, so I just did this:
+Craft has a handy [header tag](http://buildwithcraft.com/docs/templating/header) which you can use to set the headers of a given template, so I just did this:

 {% highlight jinja %}
 {% raw %}